aeroview/typura/README.md

 ## Contribution

 Please contribute to this project!
+We welcome all contributions.
+Here's how you can help:

+- Submit an issue with a feature request or bug report.
-Issue a PR against `main` and request review.
-Specifically, it would be great if you could help add predicates for common use-cases.
+- Issue a PR against `main` and request review.
+- Ask/answer questions in the discussions section.

 Before you submit a PR, please make sure to do the following: